THE RADIO ARCHIVES ingemar@radioarkivet.se - 0736 13 14 89

 Bob, Gordon, Jim and Jack flew down to Hamburg and then onwards to Kiel, to inspect Jim's findings.
 Perhaps they had gained too high expectations, in all cases it appears to have been so for Jack.
 In his book, he described his first sight of Olga like this: "I think she was one of the ugliest boats I have ever seen.
 Small and worn she lay on the dock, scattering an intense smell of rancid herring, noticeable in a well 20 meters away".
 It could have been that Jack felt a bitter touch of the didactic he might have experienced from the "marine expert" Jim.
 However, on the long run, Jim would prove to be quite right - she really was a great ship!

 Olga was a 2-masted steel schooner of 250 gross tons, built in 1921.
 In its original outfit she was 30 meters long and named SS Margarethe.
 She was one of three sister ships - one came in use as a tug in South America and another was sold to a company in the Far East.
 SS Margarethe was used for cargo traffic on endless trades over the Baltic and the North Sea.
 Through the years she underwent several extensions of her hull.
-The last was conducted in 1951, when she had her final length of 41 meters including the bowsprit of three meters.
+The last was performed in 1951, when she reached her final length of 41 meters including the bowsprit of three meters.
 From the beginning she had been a steamer but her engine was being replaced twice, the last was in 1936, when the Deutz 150bhp diesel engine was installed and became her source of propulsion for the rest of her years.
 After the change of ownership in 1927, she was renamed Olga after the new owner's wife.
-In June 1941 she was requisitioned by the German Kriegsmarine in Emden, but apparently she must have been very poorly rated there; in November 1943 she was taken out of the Nazi marine rolls and was returned to her civilian owner.
+In June 1941 she was requisitioned by the German Kriegsmarine in Emden, but apparently she must have been poorly rated there; in November 1943 she was taken out of the Nazi marine rolls and was returned to her civilian owner.

 On May 31, 1960 she was towed to Norderwerft, an alteration and repair shipyard in Hamburg, where she underwent a major renovation.
 The cargo hold was converted into crew cabins, storerooms, rooms for transmitters and space for the two heavy 60 Hz Allis Chalmers-generators, each of 93 kVA (=75kW) to power the transmitters and studio equipment.
 Directly below the mast was installed the two Continental Electronics 316b transmitters of either 10kW.
 Above what had been her hold was built the characteristic superstructure with the galley, mess and the studio techniques.
 She also got her name Bon Jour carved in the bow, and the hull painted in its new orange color.

-On August 10, the shipyard received a message from Hamburg Oberpostdirektion where they recalled an old Hitler Law of 1937 which made it illegal to install, repair or perform any work at a radio station without permission from the government.
+On August 10 (1960), the shipyard received a message from Hamburg Oberpostdirektion where they recalled an old Hitler Law of 1937 "Gesetz gegen die Schwartzsender" which made it illegal to install, repair or perform any work at a radio station without permission from the government.
 Inspections were made by a posse of authority representatives - some of them were Swedes.
 This made it urgent to hastily move the MS Bon Jour to the Copenhagen free port Langeline for the proceeding work.
 The 38 meter high mast was erected on the foredeck with rigging and guy lines.
 They had initially ordered two identical masts and the idea had been that the antenna would be a "flat top" design between the two masts.
 However, Gordon had connections to an antenna expert, John Mullaney, from the American Navy.
 His unique antenna principle, called the folded unipole, an inverted ground plane antenna, solved the problem with the mast which actually was very far from any ideal length to function as a half wave aerial.
 The unique feature was that John Mullaney's antenna design took advantage of the forward and aft guy wires from the mast's top to contribute as radiation elements in addition to the mast of steel.
 To make this possible, it was necessary that the wires from the top were connected through carefully tweaked vacuum capacitors to ground (the hull).
 These special capacitors, built in metal boxes, are visible on the deck on some photos of the Bon Jour.

 The most time-consuming work in Copenhagen was the installation of the transmitters.
 They had been delivered as a kit of 6000 parts and was put together, component by component, by Glenn Callison, chief engineer from KLIF and his assistant Archie Mesch.